CenturyLinkCloud/APIDocs/Examples/instance-flow.md

 fi;
 ```

-### Deploy the Instance
+## Deploy the Instance

-To remove the instance from the virtual machine, we send a DELETE request to the Instances object with the instance ID.
-Then we check its response status.
-If it’s 200, we say that the specific instance is terminated.
-Else, we output the error state from the response.
+To deploy an instance of the previous box, send a POST request to the [Instances endpoint](https://www.ctl.io/api-docs/cam/#application-lifecycle-management-instances-api) with the box ID obtained when creating the box in the *box_id* variable and the policy box ID obtained when creating the policy box in the *policy_box_id* variable.

+If there’s an error deploying the instance, it outputs the error.
+Else, it outputs the deployed instance ID and saves it in *instance_id* variable.

+Add the following lines to the script:
 ```
-# Finally we are going to deploy the instance
+# Finally, deploy the instance
 payload="{
     \"schema\": \"http://elasticbox.net/schemas/deploy-instance-request\",
     \"owner\": \"$owner\",